brunopoeta/db-local-sync/readme.md

 [DB-Local-Sync] Database has not changed since last time...
 ```

-Go on and make some change on you remote database.
-You'll get this to pop up on your screen:
+Go on and make some changes on your remote database.
+After the time interval you've set on the **dbconfig.json** passed, you'll get this to pop up on your screen:
 -
 ![Screenshot](screenshot.jpg)